 The cover letter is your avenue to express the value you will bring to an organization regardless of the absence of relevant experience.
 Your potential employer will notice that you lack direct experience in the industry.
 Still, you must demonstrate that you can perform excellently through a career change cover letter.

 Changing careers can be a liberating experience—you’ll be able to take on a new set of challenges, and spend your time exploring a new field.
+You might even be able to land a high-paying job for people over 50.
 If you are passionate about changing to a different career, you may be wondering “how can I effectively communicate my value to an employer, even if I am not directly qualified for a job?”

 That’s where the cover letter comes in.
 Cover letters are an opportunity for you to craft a narrative about your past experience and why you, specifically, are the right fit for a job.
 Whereas resumes are a list of your past experiences and skills, cover letters can be used to explain how certain experiences have prepared you for the role for which you are applying.